cfjedimaster/raymondcamden2018/_posts/2009/12/09/2009-12-09-Best-of-CF9-School-Directory.md

 Overall, I think Dale made a good example to show people how these new features can be used quickly to add functionality that was once a pain in the butt to write.
 Nonetheless, I do think the application is missing the "wow" factor one might have expected for this contest.

 <b>Ray Here:</b> I don't have much to add here.
 Brian has done an excellent job with the review here.
 I will definitely agree with him about the Windows pathing.
 Maybe I'm just more sensitive to it being on a Mac, but I see this a <b>lot</b>.
 As always, you can download the application below.
 Like Brian, I did not have to modify the path (which was a bit weird :) to get the download to work.
 I did ensure I had a Google Map Key already set in my CF Admin so be sure you check that first.
 By the way - when you sign up for a Google Map Key, they are perfectly happy taking "localhost" as a server name.
 This means you should have no problem testing locally.
-Thanks Dale!<p><a href='enclosures/C%3A%5Chosts%5C2009%2Ecoldfusionjedi%2Ecom%5Cenclosures%2FSchoolDirectory%2Ezip'>Download attached file.</a></p>
+Thanks Dale!<p><a href='enclosures/C{% raw %}%3A%{% endraw %}5Chosts{% raw %}%5C2009%{% endraw %}2Ecoldfusionjedi{% raw %}%2Ecom%{% endraw %}5Cenclosures{% raw %}%2FSchoolDirectory%{% endraw %}2Ezip'>Download attached file.</a></p>